-Depression with a Drug and or Alcohol Problem - Rehab Treatment Center
+Depression With Alcohol and or Drug Abuse - Rehab Center

 Everyone occasionally feels blue or sad.
 But these feelings are usually short-lived and pass within a couple of days.
 When you have depression, it interferes with daily life and causes pain for both you and those who care about you.
 Depression is a common but serious illness.
 Many people with a depressive illness never seek treatment.
 But the majority, even those with the most severe depression, can get better with treatment.
 Medications, psychotherapies, and other methods can effectively treat people with depression.

 According the National Institute of Mental Health, 6.5%, of the adult population in the United States suffers from some form of depression.
 Clinical depression, including bi-polar disorder, can be a devastating condition.
 People suffering from depression find themselves living in a dark unhappy world.
 Depression affects both men and women, but more women than men are likely to be diagnosed with depression.
 Often times, people suffering from depression turn to drug and or alcohol to get relieve.
 When this happens, it is known as self-medication.
 This type of self-medication can lead to more frequent use of drugs and or alcohol, and turn into drug and or alcohol dependency.